Amazon Seller Review: How to Sell on Amazon FBA and Earn Six-Figures

 Well, as I already hinted at, people buy all kinds of things on Amazon!
 That means that I can sell just about anything!

-Sometimes seasonality affects what we sell.
+Sometimes seasonality affects what we sell on Amazon FBA.
 Around the holidays, we sell a lot of toys, home decor items, and specialty flavored teas and cookies.
 At Halloween, we load up on costumes and candy.

-But the sweet spot is finding items that people need to buy all year long.
+But the sweet spot to knowing what to sell on Amazon FBA is finding items that people need to buy all year long.
 So never overlook those “boring” items like toothpaste, cleaning supplies, and other household goods.

 To maximize our profit, we focus on clearance aisles for most of the year.
 If I can find something marked down 75% in my local drugstore, then selling it for a profit on Amazon is a lot easier than if I pay full price.